TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

   - application will provide file_id, file_id to be retrieved by using the list of flex data files available call

 ### Specifications
-- There will be one API path that will take agency_id, and an optional minimum confidence level and an optional schema versions that the application wants and an optional valid_from / start date identifying the file the application wants (schema_version, agency_, valid_from is a key)
+- There will be and endpoint that will take a gtfs_flexId (data_record_id) and will return a uri to that file with metadata
   - A url/uri to zip file will be returned
   - Confidence level of the data will be returned
   - schema version will be returned
   - valid_from and valid_to dates are returned, if valid_to is null, indicates this is the latest data
-- The file returned is a GTFS static file which includes GTFS-Flex v2 data and any GTFS static files which are needed to interpret the flex data.
+  - The file returned is a GTFS static file which includes GTFS-Flex data and any GTFS static files which are needed to interpret the flex data.
 File will not be a full GTFS static release.
-- For the mvp, the endpoint will accept a single version in the request
   - For the mvp the endpoint will return at most one file
+- There will be an endpoint that will take agency_id, and an optional minimum confidence level and an optional schema versions that the application requests  ???
+  - A url/uri to zip file will be returned
+  - Confidence level of the data will be returned
+  - schema version will be returned
+  - valid_from and valid_to dates are returned, if valid_to is null, indicates this is the latest data
+  - The file returned is a GTFS static file which includes GTFS-pathways data and any GTFS static files which are needed to interpret the pathways data.
+File will not be a full GTFS static release.
+  - For the mvp the endpoint will return at most one file
+  - For the mvp, the endpoint will accept a single version in the request ??

 ## OSW Consumer API - v1.0:
 ### Use Cases